junfu1115/DANet/README.md

 - Please visit the [**Docs**](http://hangzh.com/PyTorch-Encoding/) for detail instructions of installation and usage.

-- How to use Synchronized Batch Normalization (SyncBN)?
-See the [examples](https://github.com/zhanghang1989/PyTorch-SyncBatchNorm).
+- Please visit the [link](http://hangzh.com/PyTorch-Encoding/experiments/segmentation.html) to examples of semantic segmentation.

 ## Citations